-- perform with a steady beat individually and within an ensemble. - perform musical passages with rhythmic accuracy with and without a metronome. - demonstrate a proficiency in the correct performance of rhythms at varied tempi. - sight read with growing rhythmic pattern accuracy. - execute given rhythms through oral and tactile performance while maintaining internal subdivision. - follow a conductor's pattern and gestures to perform accurately. - begin to discern appropriate metric interpretation based on the character of the music.
+- perform with a steady beat individually and within an ensemble. - perform musical passages with rhythmic accuracy with and without a metronome. - demonstrate proficiency in performance of rhythms at varied tempi. - sight read with rhythmic pattern accuracy. - execute a wide variety of rhythms through oral and tactile performance while maintaining internal subdivision. - follow a conductor's pattern and gestures to perform accurately. - begin to discern appropriate metric interpretation based on the character of the music.